-Five Tips for Shorter Turn Times
+Some Suggestions for Quicker Turn Times

 - Order your appraisals online.

-Feel free to call us at if you have any questions about your property or an appraisal we're working on for you.
+You're always free to call us at if you have any questions about your property or an assignment we're working on for you.

 - Be sure to let us know about the property's distinct details.